Starting and stopping

 To start the bells ringing rounds, click the large Start button in the middle of the screen, or the Start button on the toolbar.
 You can also press F9.

-To set the bells ringing your chosen method or call change composition, click again on the large button in the middle of the screen.
+To make the bells ring your chosen method or call change composition, click again on the large button in the middle of the screen.
 This has helpfully changed to say Go now.
 You can also use the Go button on the toolbar, or press F11.

 If you want to start again, you can force the bells back into rounds by clicking the large central button or the Rounds button on the toolbar.